siavcom/web-ones-technology/README.md

 - init
 - keyPress

+- onChangeValue
+    When the value of this component changes, this method is called.
+    It recieves an optional parameter styles, which is the styles of the component (style,inputStyle,labelsStyle).
+    If it is not provided, it uses the component styles of the object. sample :The method changes the color of the input depending on the value selected.
+    A = green, B = red, X = blue.
+    @param {any} styles - The style of the component.

-To make a reference to especific propierty you can do by using a complete name reference tree
+To make a reference to especific propierty you can do by using a complete name reference tree Map (Object)
 example:
 propierties :
 this.Form.style.display="inline-block"